Chocolate-on-white ware: Chronology

 The chronological framework, which is supported by radiocarbon dates and cross-references with Cyprus, shows that the ware was produced from the late Middle Bronze Age IIB until the beginning of the Late Bronze Age IB.

 Trade and the possible provenance of the different wares have been considered by excavators.

 The petrographically analysed pottery samples point to two production areas: the Central Jordan Valley, and southern Lebanon.
 The pottery included both burnished and unburnished bichrome-decorated types.

 Chocolate-on-white ware has been found at sites in Lebanon, Israel, Jordan and Palestine; there is no confirmed find of such pottery on Cyprus or in the Aegean.

+Some samples of Chocolate-on-white ware were identified at Tell el-Ajjul from the horizons dating to 1640-1410 BC, and also from Tell el-Dab'a in Egypt.